Catching the Nebular Needle in a Polluted Haystack: Line-emission Signatures from Population III-forming Pockets around Massive Galaxies at the End of Reionization: Methods

 In the above formula $\lambda_\mathrm{L} = 912$~\si{\angstrom}, $M_\star / M_\mathrm{\star,ref}$ is the ratio of the total stellar mass of the stellar population to the normalization mass of \texttt{BPASS}/\texttt{Yggdrasil}; $h$ and $c$ are respectively the Planck constant and the speed of light.
 The ionization parameter computed at $r_\mathrm{in}$, provides the appropriate normalization of the input spectrum.

 Due to our limited resolution, as in \citet{Venditti_2024_HeIIAnalyticalModel, Venditti_2024_PISNe}, we introduce an efficiency factor $\eta_\mathrm{III} < 1$ defined as:

 to account for an ``effective'' Pop~III stellar mass ($M_\mathrm{III}$), which can be lower than the mass of the associated stellar particle ($M_\mathrm{III,res} \sim 2 \times 10^6 ~ \si{M_\odot}$, Section~\ref{sec:methods_dustyGadget_simulations}). $M_\mathrm{III,res}$ can be interpreted as the amount of extremely metal-poor gas that is available for star formation, while $M_\mathrm{III}$ is the amount of stellar mass actually produced in a single star-formation event; therefore, $\eta_\mathrm{III}$ parametrizes the potential impact of a reduced star-formation efficiency on our emission model.
-Unless otherwise stated, here we assume an optimistic reference value of $\eta_\mathrm{III} = 0.3$, consistent with simulations of Pop~III star formation in atomic-cooling halos at late times (see Section~\ref{sec:methods_haloSample}), and with the inferred Pop~III mass of the ``hybrid'' Pop~III candidate RXJ2129-z8HeII \citep{Wang_2024}, and of the HeII emitter identified in the environment of GN-z11 (which has been proposed to be explained by a Pop~III mass of $\sim 2 \times 10^4 - 6 \times 10^5 ~\Msun$, \citealt{Maiolino_2026, Rusta_2026}); note that even larger Pop~III masses, up to $\sim 10^6 ~\Msun$, have been suggested for Pop~III starbursts within atomic-cooling halos immersed in a strong LW background of $\sim 10^4 ~\si{J_{21}}$ \citep{Jeong_2026}.
+As our goal is to identify extreme Pop~III stellar populations that may be distinguishable even within an overall enriched environment, here we assume an optimistic reference value of $\eta_\mathrm{III} = 0.3$ (unless otherwise stated), consistent with simulations of Pop~III star formation in atomic-cooling halos at late times (e.g. \citealt{Greif_Bromm_2006, Greif_2008, Bromm_2009, Sugimura_2024, Jeong_2026}, also see our discussion in Section~\ref{sec:discussion_inhomogeneous_enrichment}), and with the inferred Pop~III mass of the ``hybrid'' Pop~III candidate RXJ2129-z8HeII \citep{Wang_2024}, and of the HeII emitter identified in the environment of GN-z11 (which has been proposed to be explained by a Pop~III mass of $\sim 2 \times 10^4 - 6 \times 10^5 ~\Msun$, \citealt{Maiolino_2026, Ubler_2026, Rusta_2026}); note that even larger Pop~III masses, up to $\sim 10^6 ~\Msun$, have been suggested for Pop~III starbursts within atomic-cooling halos immersed in a strong LW background of $\sim 10^4 ~\si{J_{21}}$ \citep{Jeong_2026}.

+This rescaling is only applied in post-processing to achieve a more realistic modeling of the emission of Pop~III stellar populations, in line with higher-resolution simulations and observed candidates.
+On the other hand, it is not reflected in the numerically tracked feedback.
+While the full implications of any changes in the Pop III SFE and IMF need to be explored self-consistently, here we note that having larger total Pop~III masses (and/or a larger relative amount of massive Pop~III stars in the populations) is expected to increase feedback from the stellar particles \citep[e.g.][]{Cueto_2024, Hutter_2025}, likely reducing the overall pristine reservoir over time.
+Therefore, the SFE and IMF adopted in the simulations can be considered a conservative choice for tracking the persistence of pristine gas.

 As the adopted hydrodynamical simulations do not have sufficient mass resolution to accurately describe the gas properties in individual HII regions, \textit{a-priori} assumptions on the physical state of the gas are necessary.
 Different values of the hydrogen number density ($n_\mathrm{H}$), gas metallicity ($Z_{\rm gas}$) and dust-to-metal ratio ($\xi_\mathrm{dust}$) have been selected to reproduce typical optical-line diagnostics (see e.g. Section~\ref{sec:results_OIII}) in observed high-$z$ galaxies (Graziani et al. in preparation).
 For consistency with the \texttt{Yggdrasil} spectral database, pristine gas is assumed around Pop~III stellar populations, while the main assumptions on the clouds surrounding Pop~II stellar populations are summarized in the paragraphs below.